Employee Departure Procedures

 - Select Close

-If the employee is transferring to another department where RONet is needed, the employee should access his or her RONet account and deselect any applications that are no longer needed.
+If the employee is transferring to another department where RONet is needed, the employee should access their RONet account and deselect any applications that are no longer needed.

 Alternatively, the department may provide notification to the Registrar’s Office of the employee’s separation from the department or University by sending an e-mail to: